Link Search Menu Expand Document

 UDP flow timeout Specifies how long to keep the UDP session open after traffic stops flowing.
 The default is 120 seconds (2 minutes).

-Non-accelerated TCP Flow Timeout Specifies how long to keep the TCP session open after traffic stops flowing.
+Non-accelerated TCP flow timeout Specifies how long to keep the TCP session open after traffic stops flowing.
 The default is 1800 seconds (30 minutes).

 Maximum TCP MSS Maximum Segment Size.
 The default value is 1328 bytes.
 This setting ensures that packets larger than the actual maximum transmission unit (MTU) are not dropped if fragmentation is not possible.